Ever Wondered What All The Marketing Jargon Means?

 What Is A CTR?

-CTR is the calculcaulted by dividing the number of people who clicked on your link by the total number of people who saw your link.
+CTR is calculated by dividing the number of people who clicked on your link by the total number of people who saw your link.
 CTR is always expressed as a percentage.
-So, if 1000 people were shown your link and 100 people clicked on the link to find out more your CTR is 10%.
+So, if 1000 people were shown your link and 100 people clicked on the link, your CTR is 10%.
 (100/1000 = 0.1 x 100 (x100 to convert to a percentage figure) = 10%

-The higher the CTR the better the result, as this indicates your advertising was successful in driving traffic (visitors) to your web page.
+The higher the CTR, the better , as this indicates your advertising was successful in driving traffic (visitors) to your web page.

 What Does Traffic Mean In Marketing?